26 of the Best Museums In Budapest

 The dioramas at the Hungarian Agriculture Museum in Budapest.
 Photo: Tas Tóbiás

-#14 - Museum of Hungarian Agriculture (location; 10 a.m. to 4 p.m. on weekdays, 10-5 on weekends, closed on Monday; HUF 2,500 admission): One of Budapest’s oldest and grandest museums is a tribute to Hungary’s rich soil and animal life.
+#14 - Museum of Hungarian Agriculture (location; 10 a.m. to 5 p.m., closed on Monday; HUF 2,500 admission): One of Budapest’s oldest and grandest museums is a tribute to Hungary’s rich soil and animal life.
 Perhaps there’s more information than you've ever wanted to know about plowing techniques, field crops, and forestry, but the best parts require little reading: nomadic yurts, mounted animals, and Habsburg hunting trophies.
 Don't miss this adorably quirky, under-the-radar museum to which we even wrote an ode.

 Insta